abigailloosle/abigailloosle.github.io/soundboard/README.md

-# Hi There!
-I'm Abby
+# So, a mobile app?

-Here is where I keep code I am ok sharing with the public!
-I both some projects and also have a little about me.
-Want something more tangible?
-Have you seen my [portfolio](http://abigailloosle.github.io)?
+The whole purpose of this [site](https://abigailloosle.github.io/soundboard/) was to build a mobile application that was built according to the best

-### A Little About Me
+## A Little About Me

 I am currently a senior studying Web Design and Development, with an emphasis on Development.
 I love being able to bring a design to life through responsive code.
 I am passionate that powerful code must be backed up with strong design.

-## How I Design
+### How I Design

 Some of my main tools include Adobe XD to wireframe and plan sites.
 I often use Adobe Illustrator to design, format, and create icons and any SVG content I might need to accomplish my page!